-Part-time, in class Community Data Science Certificate
+Part-time, in class and online Community Data Science Certificate

 Build a professional network of community planning, real estate and public policy professionals

 Gain exposure to new ideas and multi-disciplinary perspectives as you systematically work through community-based data analytics problems as a cohort.

 The first course, Community Data Science Theory and Practice, is a balance of “where,” “how,” “what” and “why” of working with data, and understanding their possibilities and limitations for informing evidence-based decisions.

 Using the Canadian Census as a foundational structured dataset, you'll develop a rigorous and pragmatic approach to accessing, evaluating, retrieving, and analyzing this data.
 You'll also learn where and how to mine vast open data catalogues.

 - Explain the structure and importance of the Canadian Census

 - Mine Canadian Census data, and open data for B.C. at provincial and municipal scales